seanrobmerriam/onepage/readme.md

-# Real-Time Number Display Application
+# Real-Time Number Display App

-This is an example web application that allows an administrator to set a number and display it in real-time to users.
+This is an example web app that allows an administrator to set a number and display it in real-time to users.
 Node.js backend with Express and Socket.IO for real-time updates.

 ## Project Structure